w3c/secure-payment-confirmation/scope.md

 authentication for this transaction and communicates that along with any SPC Payment Identifiers. ***Note*** The SPC Payment Identifiers might themselves be the mechanism for communicating the preference for express checkout authentication.
 * The Payment Service Provider triggers SPC with this information.
-* The browser prompts the user confirm the transaction details (e.g., by clicking the "Verify" button).
+* The browser prompts the user confirm the payment details (e.g., by clicking the "Verify" button).
 * Having confirmed the user's preference for express checkout on this merchant, the browser does not require a user presence check.
-The authenticator is used to sign the transaction details, with additional information that the transaction did not include a user presence check.
+The authenticator is used to sign the payment details, with additional information that the confirmation did not include a user presence check.

 Notes:

-* This is a "2 click" flow: buy button, then transaction confirmation dialog "verify".
+* This is a "2 click" flow: buy button, then payment confirmation dialog "verify".
 * Web Authentication requires the user presence check, but CTAP does not.
-* The Relying Party may make the decision for (or against) an express checkout flow based on a variety of information, including relationship to the customer, transaction amount, regulatory requirements, etc.
+* The Relying Party may make the decision for (or against) an express checkout flow based on a variety of information, including relationship to the customer, payment amount, regulatory requirements, etc.
 * The Relying Party should be sure to provide enough information so that if the user does not accept express checkout, there is a path to complete authentication.

-### Frictionless Checkout (no user presence check or transaction confirmation dialog)
+### Frictionless Checkout (no user presence check or payment confirmation dialog)

 This use cases is like the Express Checkout use case except that, in addition, there is no browser-supplied confirmation dialog.